 Valerie is a corporate, mergers & acquisitions and intellectual property attorney.
+In 2019, she became a certified Exit Planning Advisor and received her certification from The Exit Planning Institute.
 She has wide ranging experience counseling clients from the start-up phase (including the selection of the optimal entity structure and the creation of a pragmatic workable governance model), to the formative stage of managing the business, creating employment and independent contractor arrangements, negotiating commercial transactions and joint venture arrangements, procuring angel and seed funding, through to the strategic investment and venture financing rounds that support the latter stages of corporate growth.
 She understands the evolution in her clients’ legal requirements, tolerance for risk and negotiating position that comes with each stage of growth.
 She works to advise, manage and balance her clients’ unique needs, goals and expectations.
 She has spent much of her practice focused on planning and managing short and long-term exit strategies, whether implemented by mergers, acquisitions, corporate spin-outs, equity rollovers, reorganization or various combinations of the above.

 Valerie has practiced in large firms, such as McKenna Long Aldridge (now Dentons), Locke Lord and Morris, Manning & Martin.
 Through experience she has seen first hand that smaller boutique firms are more client-centric, less likely to overbook and under-perform, and generally are more accountable to their clientele for their responsiveness and work product.
 Her pragmatism and creativity in structuring complex transactions and her thorough understanding of the financial metrics of each deal have been enhanced by 11 years of pre-law business experience, ranging from real estate financial analysis to serving as a business development manager in telecommunications.
 Amid this, she has also started her own company, a small retail venture, providing her with rare insight into the struggles faced by entrepreneurs and business principals on a day-to-day basis.